InjectiveLabs/docs/source/includes/_accountsrpc.md

 ## Rewards

-Get the rewards for Trade & Earn.
-The query will fetch all addresses for the latest epoch (-1) by default.
+Get the rewards for Trade & Earn, the request will fetch all addresses for the latest epoch (-1) by default.

 ### Request Parameters